Kruemelkatze/vscode-dashboard/README.md

 ## Notes

 * Emojis may (or may not, depending on your preference) be good icons for projects.
 You can add them by pressing WIN + . (under Windows) while naming the project.
 * Only colors defined by the theme were used.
 So the dashboard should always blend nicely into your VSCode design.
+If not, you can customize them in the settings.